 4. Stop at Tim Hortons

-If you’re in Canada you have to make a stop at Tim Hortons.
-They carry options for breakfast, lunch, dinner, dessert, snacks, drinks – you name it.
-If you’re heading out on a long drive somewhere, I like to hit up Tims to grab a drink before heading out.
-There is only one location in town though, so it gets busy fast and it can be hard to find a seat or a place to charge electronics – so I wouldn’t bet on this (parking is also super limited too)!
+If it’s your first time in Canada, you have to make a stop at Tim Hortons at least once.
+They carry options for breakfast and lunch, pastries for dessert, snacks, drinks – you name it.
+When heading out on a long drive somewhere, I like to hit up Tims to grab a drink before heading out.
+There is only one location in downtown Jasper though, so it gets busy fast and it can be hard to find a seat or a place to charge electronics – so I wouldn’t bet on this (parking is also super limited too)!

 5. Visit Fairmont Jasper Park Lodge

 The Fairmont Jasper Park Lodge grounds are a fun and fancy place to explore (even if you’re not a guest there).
-You can have lunch in their restaurant, explore the grounds, golf, or rent a canoe.
+You can have lunch in their restaurant, explore the grounds, get a day pass to their spa and pool, golf, or rent a canoe.
 It is very picturesque, but I wouldn’t go out of my way to make sure this is in my itinerary if you have limited days.
 I didn’t make it here until my fourth trip to Jasper, and there are a lot of other cool things to see if this stop is out of the way with the rest of your bucket list sites.

 6. Relax at the Beach and Explore Lake Annette & Edith Lake

-If it’s a hot day and you are looking to enjoy the beach or swim in glacial water, Lake Annette and Edith Lake are a perfect choice!
+If it’s a hot day and you are looking to enjoy the beach or swim in a mountain lake, Lake Annette and Edith Lake are a perfect choice!
 These two lakes are right beside each other, and there is quite a bit of parking at the parking lots.
 There are also a few hiking paths around the lake, leaving you with something to explore after your swim.
+If you have a Stand Up Paddleboard, this is also a popular spot to bring it and spend the day.

 7. Cliff Jump at Horseshoe Lake

 This one is a hidden gem in Jasper National Park and is around a 25 minute drive from town.
-There are no signs signaling you where to stop or where the exact location is while driving, but if you are coming from Jasper there is a roadside turnout/little parking lot to park at on the left side of the road.
+There are no signs marking where to stop or where the exact location is while driving, but if you are coming from Jasper there is a roadside turnout/little parking lot on the left side of the road.
 There is an outhouse to change in, and a sign telling you about the paths around Horseshoe Lake.

 Once there, you just follow the path into the forest (usually you can hear people in the distance) and try to find the location.
 Even going back each year it can be hard to find depending on the state of the trails.
 Sometimes the path is a bit overgrown, but usually, people will help you find the way if you ask.